ParkinsonLab/MetaPro/README.md

 It can be found at: ftp://ftp.ncbi.nih.gov/pub/taxonomy/taxdmp.zip
 * names
 It can be found at the same location as nodes (above)
-* Kaiju_db
+* kraken2_db
-The Kaiju Database is used by Kaiju for taxonomic annotation.
-Kaiju requires that the database be indexed before usage.
+The Kraken2 Database is used by Kraken2 for taxonomic annotation.
+The files can be found at: https://benlangmead.github.io/aws-indexes/k2
-Please see: https://github.com/bioinformatics-centre/kaiju/blob/master/README.md for more information.
-Once the indexing is complete, the path to the database needs to be provided in this location
+We have curated a version for MetaPro to use.
 * Centrifuge_db
 The Centrifuge Database is used for the Centrifuge tool, which is a part of the enzyme annotation phase.
 More information can be found here: https://ccb.jhu.edu/software/centrifuge/manual.shtml
 We use the Nucleotide Database, after it has been indexed.
 Details can be found at the link to Centrifuge